 Des Moines Pool Metropolitan Park District is a municipal corporation with all the authorized powers provided in chapter 35.61 RCW.
 The District’s primary role is to provide for a safe and pleasant indoor aquatic facility, the Mt.
 Rainier Pool, located at 22722 19th Ave, Des Moines WA 98198.
 The District has been granted the authority to levy an annual tax on all taxable property within the District’s geographical boundaries which coincide with the city limits of the City of Des Moines.
-The District’s current 2017 tax rate is a approximately $.29 per $1,000 assessed valuation.
+The District’s current 2023 tax rate is around $.20 per $1,000 assessed valuation.
 The District also has the authority to contract indebtedness, issue general obligation bonds or revenue bonds and to exercise the right of eminent domain.
 The District ensures public funds are spent in a responsible manner for the safe and legal operation of the Mt.
 Rainier Pool facility.
-Currently, the District contracts with a private company, Aquatic Management Group, who handles the day-to-day operation of the facility.

 The Administrative Offices of the Des Moines Pool Metropolitan Park District is located at 22015 Marine View Drive S., Suite 2B, Des Moines, WA 98198.